picmi/help/docs/business/faqs.md

    Centre.
 6. in **offered** status and has typed "I agree" and there is an error "Whoops, something went wrong"
     1. Check Completion Status
-    2. Complete the checks above (job configuration and vacancies) to ensure the job is still available
+    2. Complete the checks above (job configuration and intake availability) to ensure the job is still available
     3. Still a problem?
 Instruct them to use [update to the latest information](../jobseeker/article/update-old-information.md) instructions in the Help Centre.